guoPhineas/SwiftUIRequest/README.md

 }
 ```

-Just make your model to confirm to `Mockable` protocol and set the mockData.
+Just make your model conform to `Mockable` protocol and set the mockData.

 ## RequestConfiguration